 Gun Lawyers for Madison, Dane County & Surrounding Areas in Wisconsin

-Ignorance of the law is not a defense to violations of carrying a concealed weapon.
-Violations, intentional or accidental can have severe consequences on your life and future.
+Ignorance of the law is not a defense to gun law violations.
+Whether intentional or accidental, gun law violations can have severe consequences on your life and future.
 If you choose to exercise your right to carry a gun, a lawyer with knowledge on the topic is a necessity.
 Our Madison area Grieve Law attorneys are ready and able to defend you against any criminal prosecution for concealed carry charges, intoxicated possession of a firearm or endangering safety through negligent use.

 Concealed Carry: Legal in Madison, Criminal Charges Are Still Possible

 In the state of Wisconsin, if you are carrying a concealed firearm you are required to have a concealed carry permit.
-Regardless of this permit, many buildings do not allow firearms inside, such as schools, bars and municipal buildings.
-These locations can press charges if you’re caught carrying a concealed firearm within the property whether you hold a permit or not.
-Don’t let a criminal charge ruin your life, get a knowledgeable Madison concealed carry defense attorney from Grieve Law to strategically defend your case.
+Regardless of this permit, many buildings such as schools, bars and municipal buildings do not allow firearms inside.
+These locations can press charges if you’re caught carrying a concealed firearm within the property, whether you hold a permit or not.
+Don’t let a criminal charge ruin your life!
+Get a knowledgeable Madison concealed carry defense attorney from Grieve Law to strategically defend your case.

 The experienced criminal defense attorneys at Grieve Law LLC will be able to advice you on the following charges:

 - Carrying a firearm in a public building